avrj/slack-clone/README.md

-** I'm not going to maintain this repo anymore, but feel free to use the code **
+** I'm not going to maintain this repo anymore, but feel free to fork or create PRs **